rocq-sims/popl26-artifact/README.md

 # rocq-sims

 This README documents the artifact for the POPL'26 submission *A Family of Sims with Diverging Interests*.
+This artifact mainly contains a frozen version of the `rocq-sims` library.
-The repository for the actual `rocq-sims` library can be found at https://github.com/rocq-sims/rocq-sims/
+For an up-to-date version of the `rocq-sims` library, see its repository at https://github.com/rocq-sims/rocq-sims/

 The de-anonymized paper contains clickable links to this development.
 The README in the `rocq-sims` submodule documents the main library.